DPfaffe/RunTime-ToolKit/README.md

 7. Add session note

 ## RT Caddie - Session review offline
 Caddie provides session collection and display for review after you have closed your application.
-Logs are parsed for notes to quickly get you back to the session after you have closed your application.
-Notes provide an alternative to paper on your desk and give you the option to look back at screenshots during the session.
+Sessions are parsed for bookmarks to quickly get you back to the session after you have closed your application.
+Bookmarks provide a filter to your sessions.
-#### Notes usage
+### Bookmarks usage
-- [x] Write the press release
-- [ ] Update the website
-- [ ] Contact the media
+- [X] Bookmark a point in the session for later review (The session will have screenshot along with your bookmark)

 ### Feature Overview

 ![Caddie Main Features](/images/RT_Caddie_FeatureMap.png)

 1. Tabs of your applications

-2. Sessions list and notes view
+2. Sessions list and bookmarks

 3. Individual sessions opened for review

-4. Index of notes taken in Marshal
+4. Index of bookmarks set in Marshal

-5. Notes automatically open the session they were taken in so you can review further
+5. Bookmarks automatically open the session they were taken in so you can review further

 ### Use case - Label and Edit formatting
 In the provided demos on the label tab there are controls missing alignment and the listbox is not wide enough.